-I was burned-out anyway so instead of just switching jobs, why not take a break and try?
-I’m not sure where I got the courage from, but I quit my job, got the visa, and gave myself one summer in the City of Lights.
+I’m not sure where I got the courage from, but I quit my job, got the visa, and gave myself at least one summer in the City of Lights.
 One glorious summer in the sun, no expectations, and no crazy deadlines.
 If I got a job (it was a working holiday visa after all), “tant mieux” as we say in French.
 All the better!